Deep Generative Models for Reject Inference in Credit Scoring: Experiments and Results

 \section{Experiments and Results}

 The goal with the experiments is twofold.
-First, we compare the performance of our proposed models with a range of techniques representing the state-of-the-art in reject inference for credit scoring, including three classical reject inference techniques (reclassification, fuzzy parceling and augmentation) and three semi-supervised machine learning approaches (self-learning MLP, self-learning SVM, and semi-supervised SVM (S3VM)) under a realistic scenario preserving the original acceptance rates in two real data sets.
+First, we compare the performance of our proposed models with a range of techniques representing the state-of-the-art in reject inference for credit scoring, including three classical reject inference techniques (reclassification, fuzzy parceling and augmentation \cite{hsia1978credit}) and three semi-supervised machine learning approaches (self-learning \cite{rosenberg2005semi} MLP, self-learning SVM, and semi-supervised SVM \cite{gieseke2012sparse}) under a realistic scenario preserving the original acceptance rates in two real data sets.
 Second, to have a better understanding of the behaviour of reject inference models for credit scoring, we test the model performance in different scenarios varying the number of accepted and rejected observations.
-In both cases, we include two supervised machine learning models (multilayer perceptron (MLP) and the support vector machine (SVM)) to measure the marginal gain of reject inference.
+In both cases, we include two supervised machine learning models (multilayer perceptron (MLP) \cite{rumelhart1985learning} and support vector machine (SVM) \cite{cortes1995support}) to measure the marginal gain of reject inference\footnote{The code for Model 1 and Model 2 can be found at \href{https://github.com/rogelioamancisidor/reject_inference}{https://github.com/rogelioamancisidor/reject\_inference}}.